philiplowney/deleteall-bug-spring-data-jpa/readme.md

 # Spring Data JPA Bug: deleteAll() failing for entity with composite primary key

+_Please note that this has been reported here: https://github.com/spring-projects/spring-data-jpa/issues/3065_

 ## Outline
 We are unable to use the CrudRepository.deleteAll() method for an entity.
 We are using the following dependencies:
 ```